-This page is just for fun and ever-changing.
+This page is just for fun and ever-changing (with the exception of the late Queen of Soul Aretha Franklin who has been archived here).
 I’m Antiguan and Barbudan writer Joanne C. Hillhouse.
 I like books (and you might like mine), I like music, I like movies, I like TV.
 So, I’m just sharing some of what I like.
 Keep checking back as I’m always keeping things fresh.

 The Unbearable Weight of Massive Talent is on my to-watch list (as is Pig) as I write this (April 27th 2022) because hell, yeah, Nicholas Cage.
 In anticipation of that, this is my must-watch of Nic Cage faves.

 1- Raising Arizona (Hey, there, Hi!
 This 1987 Coen brothers dark comedy with Holly Hunter is still one of Cage’s best – I was a teen when I saw this and it’s still so vivid in my mind.
 You never forget how a work of art makes you feel and with this one I may have hurt myself laughing)

 2 – Spiderman: Into the Spiderverse (My love for this my-favourite-spiderman-film-of-all-time may have influenced the placement of this 2018 film on the list but as Spider-Man-noir Cage was his usual bizarre self and I was here for it – “where ever I go the wind follows and the wind smells like rain”)

 3 – Moonstruck (I mean, it’s Cher but I also just like the whole quirky rom-com-ish-ness of it and this – both the film and his performance – was emblematic of Cage’s bold acting choices, circa 1987…this needs two clips)

 “I lost my hand!
 I lost my bride!
 Johnny has his hand!
 Johnny has his bride!”
 Who else could deliver those lines – the histrionics, I tell you!